GetialJuan/GetialJuan/README.md

-I am Juan Getial from Colombia 🟡, I enjoy learning new technologies and programming lenguajes, I have experience in programming lenguajes such as JavaScript, Java, C++ and Python.
+I am Juan Getial from Colombia 🟡, I enjoy learning new technologies and programming lenguajes, I have experience in programming lenguajes such as JavaScript, Java, C++,C, Scala, HTML, CSS, SQL and Python.

 <hr color="white">